GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 {% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/MjZfnuD9h6MJLjv9enVi.png", alt="Notification with long title and body text in Chrome on Linux.", width="380", height="156" %}

-Interestingly, Firefox on Linux collapses the body text until you hover the notification, causing the notification to expand:
+Firefox on Linux collapses the body text until you hover the notification, causing the notification to expand:

 {% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/hyJWXo3xO7AlrlE3I61F.png", alt="Notification with long title and body text in Firefox on Linux.", width="521", height="74" %}